merigarcia/auto_speech_recognitor/Readme.md

 To run the script **"run_speech_recognition.py"**, follow the steps:
 1. Open **"run_speech_recognition.py"** with any type of editor (spyder, pycharm, notepad++ ...).
 2. Edit the three variables:
-  - `<filepath>`"filepath": add your audio path.
+  - `<filepath>`: add your audio path.
-  - "language": put the code of your audios language.
+  - `<language>`: put the code of your audios language.
 By default is  "es"(spanish).
 Check the following webpage all the available language codes for transcription when meets your need:                  https://cloud.google.com/translate/docs/languages
-  - "outpath": add the path where you want your results to be saved.
+  - `<outputpath>`: add the path where you want your results to be saved.

-Note: You can set the format of your output files (xlsx, txt...)
+*Note*: You can set the format of your output files (xlsx, txt...)